dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/relationship-changes.md

   Blog: <null>
 ```

-This then results in an delete an and insert when SaveChanges is called:
+This then results in a delete and an insert when SaveChanges is called:

 ```sql
 -- Executed DbCommand (0ms) [Parameters=[@p0='1' (DbType = String)], CommandType='Text', CommandTimeout='30']